 From a neurological standpoint, auditory discrimination involves the brain’s auditory cortex and language centers.
 When children hear sounds, their brains must quickly process and assign meaning.
 If this process is inefficient or underdeveloped, the child might listen to it correctly but fail to understand or react appropriately.
 It’s not about hearing loss—it’s about the brain’s ability to interpret what it hears.

-Auditory discrimination is part of the more prominent family of auditory processing skills, which also include:
+Auditory discrimination is part of the more prominent family of auditory processing skills, which also includes:

 - Auditory memory – the ability to remember what you hear